The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Background and related literature

+Secondly, \textcite{araujo2018} are able to examine only the outcomes of young adults who continued to live in the household in which they were raised (and not those who formed their own household or moved elsewhere).
+It is unlikely that the outcomes of those young adults aged 19--25 who are still living with their mothers are representative of the entire population of interest.
+They are likely to have had much lower labour market attainment than those who had already left the family home.

-Our study also adds to the literature on the relevance of the conditionality associated with these types of benefits \parencite{baird2013,baird2014}.
-As we explain in Section~\ref{Subsection 3.1}, in contrast to that for other programmes of these kinds in the region, the enforcement of conditionality for the Ecuadorian HDG is weak.
-National authorities have always publicly announced the requirements in terms of school enrolment and medical check-ups, but they have never monitored whether households actually meet them.
-Consequently, it difficult to describe the HDG as a truly \textit{conditional} transfer.
-Some authors argue that the programme actually offers something between a conditional and unconditional benefit \parencite{schady2008a}.
+Our study also contributes to the existing literature on the relevance of conditionality associated with these types of benefits \parencite{baird2013,baird2014}.
+As we explain in Section~\ref{Section 3}, the enforcement of conditionality for the Ecuadorian HDG is weak, in contrast to other programmes of this kind in the region.
+Although national authorities have always publicly announced the requirements regarding school enrolment and medical check-ups, they have not monitored compliance.
+Consequently, the HDG cannot be described as a strict \textit{conditional} transfer.
+Some authors argue that the programme sits somewhere between a conditional and an unconditional transfer \parencite{schady2008a}.

-In assessing children's future performance (when they become young adults) in the formal labour market, we think it useful to first describe this sector's characteristics in Ecuador.
+When assessing children's future performance in the formal labour market as young adults, we think it is useful to first describe the characteristics of this in Ecuador.
 The definition of formality used here follows the \enquote{legalistic} or \enquote{social protection} approach \parencite{gasparini2009}.
-Formal workers are those affiliated with social security, who consequently enjoy rights to certain social benefits \parentext{contributory old-age, survivors' and disability pensions; maternity and sickness benefits; unemployment insurance and health care \parencite{ssa2020}}.
-Informality is a multidimensional phenomenon associated with different explanatory factors (economic structure, lack of law enforcement, poor public services and burdensome regulatory frameworks).
-The extent to which participation in the informal labour market is a voluntary decision is also a subject of debate \parencite{loayza2009,maloney2004,cimoli2006,portes1993,laporta2014,vuletin2008,biles2009}.
+Formal workers are those affiliated with Social Security and consequently enjoy entitlements to certain social benefits, such as contributory old-age, survivors' and disability pensions, maternity and sickness benefits, unemployment insurance and health care \parencite{ssa2020}.
+Informality is a multidimensional phenomenon associated with a range of explanatory factors (economic structure, lack of law enforcement, poor public services and burdensome regulatory frameworks).
+Whether participation in the informal economy is a voluntary decision is also a subject of debate \parencite{loayza2009,maloney2004,cimoli2006,portes1993,laporta2014,biles2009}.